ampproject/amphtml/extensions/amp-form/amp-form.md

 Note that you'd also have to update your `Access-Control-Expose-Headers` response header to include `AMP-Redirect-To` to the list of allowed headers.

+The redirect URL must be absolute HTTPS URL otherwise AMP will throw an error and redirection won't happen.

 **Known Issue**: Due to an [issue in Safari iOS](https://bugs.webkit.org/show_bug.cgi?id=165627) redirecting to deep linked URLs (URLs that would actually end up opening a native app) might fail when the AMP document is embedded.
 This is [tracked in this issue](https://github.com/ampproject/amphtml/issues/6953).

 ```